Panathinaikos F.C.: Financial information

-Until 1979, football was in Greece amateur.
-The team, such as the other departments of Panathinaikos A.O., depended on the financial support of the club's members, while the president (responsible for all athletic departments) was elected by the Board members.
+Until 1979, football in Greece was amateur.
+The team, along with the other departments of Panathinaikos A.O., depended on the financial support of the club's members.
+The president (responsible for all athletic departments) was elected by the board members.
 In 1979, Greece's football turned professional and the Vardinogiannis family purchased the football department.
 Giorgos Vardinogiannis became the new president.
 Vardinogiannis family were the owners of the club the next decades.